 CandidacyTo continue in the Ph.D. program, each student must apply for candidacy at the beginning of the seventh academic quarter, normally the Autumn Quarter of the student's third year.
 Students may be approved for or denied candidacy by the end of that quarter by the department.
 In some cases, where there are only one or two outstanding deficiencies, the department may defer the candidacy decision and require the student to re-apply for candidacy in a subsequent quarter.
 In such cases, definite conditions for the candidacy re-application must be specified, and the student must work with the advisor and the DGS to meet those conditions in a timely fashion.
 A failure to maintain timely progress in satisfying the specified conditions constitutes grounds for withholding travel and discretionary funds and for a denial of advancement to candidacy.

-- Writing Seminar: In the Summer Quarter after the second year, students are required to attend the Writing Seminar.
-The Writing Seminar is intended to help students complete their second year papers.
+- Writing Seminar: In the Summer Quarter after the second year, students are required to attend the Second Year Paper Development Seminar.
+The seminar is intended to help students complete their second year papers.

 - Upon completion of the summer writing seminar, students must sign up for independent study credit, PHIL 240 Individual Work for Graduate Students, with their respective advisors each quarter.
 A plan at the beginning, and a report at the end, of each quarter must be signed by both student and advisor and submitted to the graduate administrator for inclusion in the student's file.
 This is the process every quarter until the completion of the departmental oral.